mikesol/wall/docs/src/syntax-2.md

 w> fun1 = { 'a { %k: (%% 'b) ,} 'b: 1 }
 w> fun1 'a
 { 'a 1 }
-w> // because fun1 uses % instead of %!, when fun3
-w> // is defined, a will refer to the structure of w> // fun3 instead of referring to fun1 w> // fun3 = { 'q: { 'q: (fun3 'b) }, 'b: 3 }
+w> // fun3 = { 'q: { 'q: (fun3 'b) }, 'b: 3 }
 w> fun3 = { 'q: (fun1 'a), 'b: 3 }
 w> fun3 'q